 An application is required to join.

 Contact Jeremy Nascimento by phone or email to receive an application or download the "General Sentinels Member" application form from the Sherlock Center website at www.sherlockcenter.org.

 Sentinels Advisory Committee

-The Core Committee is a group of up to 20 Sentinels who meet bi-monthly at the Sherlock Center.
-The Core Committee helps to plan activities for Sherlock Sentinels and work on projects adopted by the Committee.
-Core Committee members also participate in an annual review of the Sherlock Center's five-year plan and are asked to provide feedback on specific Sherlock Center activities throughout the year.
+The Advisory Committee is a group of up to 20 Sentinels who meet bi-monthly at the Sherlock Center.
+The Advisory Committee helps to plan the meetings for the Sentinels.
+Advisory Committee members also participate in an annual review of the Sherlock Center's five-year plan and are asked to provide feedback on specific Sherlock Center activities throughout the year.

-Sentinels interested in becoming a Core Committee member must apply and participate in an interview.
+Sentinels interested in becoming an Advisory Committee member must apply and participate in an interview.
 New members will be selected based on their interests, experiences, and ability to contribute to the work of the Advisory Committee.
 Applications are accepted on an ongoing basis.
 Applicants will be contacted as vacancies come available.

 For more information or to ask a question, contact: